shuaib88/MicroServices/README.md

 This repo outlines the architecture of an ETL data pipeline and the microservices architecture that implements it.

-The pod specs and diagram of the system are included, however the actual code base, schema for data structures, are propietary and not included.
+The pod specs and diagram of the system are included in kubernetes directory, however the actual python code base, proto schema for Google Protobuf data structures are propietary and not included.

 ## Target System Architecure
 The entire system runs on Linux-Fedora24, data replication is implemented using Gluster File System that maintain  data bricks and replicas of each brick on each node of the system.